Built in 1940, by the Bethlehem Steel Company of Beaumont, Texas (hull #231) as Edmund J. Moran for the Moran Towing Company of New York, New York.

 In 1976, the tug was acquired by Andrie Incorporated of Muskegon, Michigan.
 Where she was renamed as the Barbara Andrie.

-Originally powered by a single General Motors diesel engine.
-The tug was later repowered with a single EMD 16-645 EF diesel engine.
-Turning a four bladed, fixed pitch, bronze 120(in) propeller.
+Originally powered by a single, EMD diesel engine she was originally rated at 1,900 horsepower.
+However, the tug was later repowered with a single, EMD 16-645 EF diesel engine.
+Turning a single, four bladed, fixed pitch, bronze, 120(in) propeller.
 Via an 8(in) shaft with 93(in) pitch.
 For a rated 2,200 horsepower.

-Her electrical service is provided by two 200 kW AC generators.
-Driven by two GM 8V 71 diesel engines.
+Her electrical service is provided by two 200kW AC generator sets.
+Driven by two, GM 8V 71 diesel engines.
 Her capacities are 25,000 gallons of fuel oil, 300 gallons of lube oil, 300 gallons of waste oil and 4,000 gallons of potable water.